Cayley graphs of more than one abelian group: Introduction

 We caution the reader that these definitions of wreath products are not completely standard, in that some mathematicians use $H\wr G$ for what we have defined as $G\wr H$, and similarly use $\Gamma_2\wr \Gamma_1$ for our $\Gamma_1 \wr \Gamma_2$.
-Both orderings appear in the literature.
+Both orderings appear frequently in the literature.

 We will often times consider wreath products of multiple digraphs or groups, and sometimes the specific digraphs or groups are unimportant.
-In this circumstance, rather than write out and define the digraphs or groups, we will just say that a graph $\Gamma$ or group $G$ is a {\bf multiwreath product}.
-Formally, a digraph $\Gamma$ is a multiwreath product if there exists digraphs $\Gamma_1,\ldots,\Gamma_r$ such that $\Gamma = \Gamma_1\wr\Gamma_2\wr\cdots\wr\Gamma_r$, and a group $G$ is a multiwreath product if there exists groups $G_1,\ldots, G_r$ such that $G = G_1\wr G_2\wr\cdots\wr G_r$.
+In this circumstance, rather than write out and define the digraphs or groups, we will just say that a digraph $\Gamma$ or group $G$ is a {\bf multiwreath product}.
+Formally, a digraph $\Gamma$ is a multiwreath product if there exist nontrivial digraphs $\Gamma_1,\dotsc,\Gamma_r$ such that $\Gamma = \Gamma_1\wr\Gamma_2\wr\dotsb\wr\Gamma_r$, and a group $G$ is a multiwreath product if there exist nontrivial groups $G_1,\dotsc, G_r$ such that $G = G_1\wr G_2\wr\dotsb\wr G_r$.

-Following \cite{Morris1999}, define a partial order on the set of abelian groups of order $p^n$ as follows: We say $G\preceq _{p} H$ if there is a chain $H_1 < H_2 < ... < H_m = H$ of subgroups of $H$ such that $H_1,H_2/H_1,\ldots, H_m/H_{m-1}$ are all cyclic, and
+Following \cite{Morris1999}, define a partial order on the set of abelian groups of order $p^n$ as follows: We say $G\preceq _{p} H$ if there is a chain $H_1 < H_2 <\dotsb < H_m = H$ of subgroups of $H$ such that $H_1,H_2/H_1,\dotsc, H_m/H_{m-1}$ are all cyclic, and